 If you are in the midst of a divorce or a child custody dispute, the safest course of action is usually a full social media blackout.
 Anything you post (or even send through private messaging) could potentially be used against you in ways you did not consider.

 If you are unable to resist keeping and using your social media accounts, please confer with your attorney about anything you plan to post.
 With so many divorce cases now involving evidence gleaned from Facebook, none of us can afford to be careless with our personal information.
+Contact a Schaumburg divorce lawyer for advice.

 Source: The Washington Times, “Facebook cited in a third of all divorce cases: ‘It’s like having a massive public noticeboard’,” Cheryl K. Chumley, Jan.
 21, 2015